sebasjm/antlr/README.txt

 December 22, 2006

+* Altered Tree.Parser.matchAny() so that it skips entire trees if node has children otherwise skips one node.
+Now this works to skip entire body of function if single-rooted subtree:
+  ^(FUNC name=ID arg=ID .)

+* Added "reverse index" from node to stream index.
+Override fillReverseIndex() in CommonTreeNodeStream if you want to change.
+  Use getNodeIndex(node) to find stream index for a specific tree node.
+  See getNodeIndex(), reverseIndex(Set tokenTypes), reverseIndex(int tokenType), fillReverseIndex().
+The indexing costs time and memory to fill, but pulling stuff out will be lots faster as it can jump from a node ptr straight to a stream index.

+* Added TreeNodeStream.get(index) to make it easier for interpreters to jump around in tree node stream.

 * New CommonTreeNodeStream buffers all nodes in stream for fast jumping around.
 It now has push/pop methods to invoke other locations in the stream for building interpreters.